bsantanad/print_server/README.md

 **NOTE**: Unless you and I have the same printer (pretty unlikely), you must change the code in print server.
 In line 47 you must write down your printer.
-Yeah I know we are all lazy here, but come on it takes you like 1 min and then you are set to go and then you are set to go
+Yeah I know we are all lazy here, but come on it takes you like 1 min and then you are good and set to go.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to